 Getting a research degree is so much more than submitting a thesis.
-At Norwich Business School (NBS) we are committed to helping postgraduate research students develop their academic skills.
+At Norwich Business School (NBS), we are committed to helping PGR students develop their academic skills.
 We put great emphasis on creating an active research environment that facilitates the exchange of research ideas and experiences inside and outside NBS.

-NBS arranges a series of 10-12 research seminars every year.
-World-leading academics in the UK and abroad come to NBS to present their state-of-the art research across a wide range of disciplines.
-The seminars offer a great opportunity for MPhil/PhD students to engage with world-leaders in their field of research and also to gain useful ideas on how research in other disciplines may strengthen their own research.
+NBS arranges a series of 10-12 research seminars every year (NBS Research Seminars) World leading academics in the UK and abroad come to NBS to present their state-of-the-art research across a wide range of disciplines.
+The seminars offer a great opportunity for PGR students to engage with world-leaders in their field of research and also to gain useful ideas on how research in other disciplines may strengthen their own research

-MPhil/PhD students are encouraged to present their research at national and international conferences.
-Students are provided with a budget to attend conferences.
-An additional allowance may be awarded at the discretion of the PGR Director to go to notable international conferences.
+PGR students are encouraged to present their research at national and international conferences.
+Students are provided with a budget to attend conferences and workshops.
+An additional allowance may be awarded at the discretion of the PGR Director for students to attend notable international conferences.

 Exchange of PGR students

 PGR students are encouraged to arrange research visits of short or longer duration to universities abroad.
 Such exchanges can be arranged through the supervisory team.

 We endeavour to offer all PGR students the opportunity to take the Developing Teaching Skills training which is offered by CSED (https://portal.uea.ac.uk/csed/qualifications/teaching-skills) and to gain some teaching experience.There are opportunities for giving lectures, running seminars and marking, all to help PGR students to get started on an academic career.